Flash Thompson: High school

 Eugene "Flash" Thompson is the nephew of actress Lea Thompson and a bully of high school classmate Peter Parker.
 Flash was physically abused by his alcoholic father Harrison Thompson, leading to Flash's own violent, bullying nature.
 Thompson dubs Peter with the derogatory nickname "Puny Parker" and humiliates Parker daily at school.
-Not knowing that Parker is Spider-Man, he forms the first "Spider-Man Fan Club" and vocally supports his idol, even criticizing J. Jonah Jameson in person for the Daily Bugle's anti-Spider-Man editorials.
+Not knowing that Parker is Spider-Man, he forms the first "Spider-Man Fan Club" and vocally supports his idol, even criticizing and insulting J. Jonah Jameson in person for the Daily Bugle's anti-Spider-Man editorials.
 When Spider-Man is seen committing robberies, Flash is one of the few to stand up for him claiming that he could still be innocent.
 When it is revealed that Spider-Man was framed by Mysterio, Flash boasts about how he is always right.
 Peter, who openly states that he would not "trust [Spider-Man] any further than I can throw him", takes some secret pleasure in that Flash supported his alter-ego.

 In a very early issue, Flash and Peter squared off for a boxing match in the school gym.
 Initially expecting an easy victory, Flash was astonished to discover that he simply could not lay a hand on Peter (due to his opponent's enhanced speed and reflexes), and a single tap from Parker's fist knocked him clear out of the ring.
 After this episode, Flash's bullying was restricted mostly to verbal harassment.
 Over the next few years, as the two became rivals for Liz Allan's affections, Flash was willing to confront Peter only when backed up by his friends.
 Peter began to laugh off his threats with good-natured comebacks (much to Flash's annoyance as well as bewilderment).
 This subtle reversal of their positions was typical of Lee-Ditko character developments in the title.

 Towards the end of Ditko's run on the title, Flash was employed mainly as comic relief, more a local buffoon than a serious threat.
 Major changes in his personality took place subsequently to 'The Amazing Spider-Man #39, when John Romita, Sr. took over as artist for The Amazing Spider-Man.
 Following Romita's take in place, Flash was made into a more sympathetic character and his clean-cut image was similarly emphasized to give him an "All-American" persona.